huangderek02/MarketStructure/items/report.md

 2. *Observer Design Pattern not linked to UI*
     The plan was to use the Observer Design Pattern to notify users of a fraudulent listing.
 When the seller makes a fraudulent listing, there is supposed to be an entity acting as a shadow of the seller, who notifies the users when the seller does so.
+That entity has the same attributes as the seller.
 3. ...

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*